Twelve Apostles in art

-Portraits of the Apostles are a common subject in Christian art and serve as a devotional tool for many Christian denominations.
-The Twelve Apostles (also known as the Twelve Disciples) were instrumental in teaching the gospel of Jesus, "continuing the mission of Jesus" with their depictions continuing to serve as spiritual inspiration and authority.
+The Twelve Apostles are a common subject in Christian art and serve as a devotional tool for many Christian denominations.
+They were instrumental in teaching the gospel of Jesus, "continuing the mission of Jesus" with their depictions continuing to serve as spiritual inspiration and authority.
 Many Protestant denominations reject religious imagery, including the veneration of the apostles and other religious figures.

-Single portraits are common, or smaller groups, with the full group mostly seen in narrative scenes from the Life of Christ in art such as The Last Supper.
+Single portraits are common, or smaller groups, with the full group mostly seen in narrative scenes from the Life of Christ in art, especially The Last Supper.
 All the apostles acquired distinctive attributes enabling them to be identified, and the most important, such as Saint Peter and Saint John the Beloved, were given a consistent physical appearance.
 These, and the Four Evangelists, were the most frequently painted.
-Others were often included in altarpieces and other works because they were the patron saints of the parish, town or province, or the donor of the work.
+The Evangelist portrait is a special type, used in luxury illuminated manuscripts to preface each gospel.
+Others were often included in altarpieces and other works because they were the patron saints of the parish, town or province, or of the donor of the work.

+Some apostles had narrative incidents, especially their martyrdoms or calling by Jesus, which were depicted as distinct subjects.
+The Doubting Thomas is one of the more common.